XSLTv

 - Preferences allow changing grid width and number of columns.

-- (New) Will automatically refresh hourly to keep a current grid showing at all times.
+- Will automatically refresh hourly to keep a current grid showing at all times.

 - Works for North American, French, Spanish, Swedish, and German listings.

-- German, English, Spanish (by Raul), French, Italian, Dutch, Portuguese, and Swedish translations included.
+- German, English, Spanish (by Raul), French, Italian, Dutch, Portuguese, Swedish, and Czech translations included.

 Installation: